 The BLM will not authorize more than three development phases for any solar energy ROW authorization (grant or lease).
 If an approved POD provides for phased development, the ROW authorization will include provisions specifying that construction of each phase (following the first) must begin within 3 years of the start of construction of the previous phase.

-The BLM authorized officer may suspend or terminate the authorization when the holder fails to comply with the diligent development terms and conditions of the authorization (43 CFR 2807.17).
+The BLM authorized officer may suspend or terminate the authorization (grant or lease) when the holder fails to comply with the diligent development terms and conditions of the authorization (43 CFR 2807.17).
 The regulations provide that before suspending or terminating the authorization, the BLM will send the holder a written notice that gives the holder a reasonable opportunity to correct any noncompliance or to start or resume use of the ROW (43 CFR 2807.18).
 This notice may be satisfied by the BLM sending a Notice of Failure to Ensure Diligent Development.

 To address a failure to comply with an authorization's diligent development provisions, the holder must show good cause for any delays in construction, provide the anticipated date of completion of construction, and evidence of progress toward the start or resumption of construction, as well as submitting a written request for extension of the time lines in the approved POD.
 Good cause may be shown, for example, by delays in equipment delivery, legal challenges, and acts of God.
 This procedure will apply whether a project has multiple development phases or a single phase.